-Soccer drills are used to improve various soccer skills.
+Soccer drills improve various soccer skills in the game.

-Players need to learn how to be comfortable with the ball at their feet, and that is what many soccer training drills aim for youth players, repetitive touches on the ball to improve control.
+Players learn over time how to be comfortable with the ball at their feet, through repetitive touches on the soccer ball over many years.

 I strongly believe in the rule of 10,000 hours to master any skill.

-10,000 hours of touching the soccer ball, and controlling it with different parts of the foot, changing direction and being creative, will lead to great soccer skills with the soccer ball.
+Ten thousand hours of touching the soccer ball, and controlling it with different parts of the foot, changing direction, and being creative, will lead to excellent soccer skills with the soccer ball.

 Only practicing 2 – 3 times a week, and playing the game on the weekends, WILL NOT produce players who possess flair, creativity and magic touches on the soccer ball.

 Developing the best skills on the ball takes hours and hours of additional practice outside of regular training.

 My training sessions with young players include over 1000 touches on the soccer ball, within the hour that they spend with me.

-That is more touches in one hour, than many games combined together.
+That is more touches in one hour, than many games combined.